iltommi/qdb-documentation/source/tutorials/one_ring.rst

 #.
 Repeat the above steps for the third node, providing either the first or the second node in the "bootstrapping_peers" value.

-As nodes come online, the cluster will automatically *stabilize* it self. :term:`Stabilization` is the process during which nodes agree on how and where the data should be distributed.
+As nodes come online, the cluster will automatically *stabilize* itself. :term:`Stabilization` is the process during which nodes agree on how and where the data should be distributed.
 During the stabilization phase the cluster is considered *unstable* which means requests may fail.

 The stabilization duration depends on the number of nodes.
 In our case the cluster should be fully stabilized in less than twenty seconds.

-If a node fails, the data it was responsible for will not be available, but the rest of the cluster will detect the failure, re-stabilize itself automatically and remain available.
+If a node fails, the data it was responsible for will not be available, but the rest of the cluster will detect the failure, re-stabilize automatically and remain available.

 See :doc:`../reference/qdbd` for more information.